mozmeao/platform-docs/docs/pipeline.md

 ### Pull request

-Once a pull request is submitted, a [Unit Tests Github Action](https://github.com/mozilla/bedrock/actions/workflows/pull_request_tests.yml) will run both the Python and JavaScript unit tests, as well as the suite of redirect headless HTTP(s) response checks.
+Once a pull request is submitted, a Unit Tests Github Action (/actions/workflows/pull_request_tests.yml) will run both the Python and JavaScript unit tests, as well as the suite of redirect headless HTTP(s) response checks.

 ### Push to main branch

 Whenever a change is pushed to the main branch, a new image is built and deployed to the dev environment, and the full suite of headless and UI tests are run.
-This is handled by the pipeline, and is subject to change according to the settings in the Github Action workflow defined in `bedrock/.github/workflows/integration_tests.yml`.
+This is handled by the pipeline, and is subject to change according to the settings in the Github Action workflow defined in `/.github/workflows/integration_tests.yml`.

 The tests for the dev environment are currently configured as follows: